groucho75/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.5.06 =
+* Added: the Name field now can be disabled in subscription form.

 = 2.5.05 =
 * Added: an option to enable/disable tracking pixel in newsletters